raj-gun/NonSysID/supplimentray_information/README.md

 additional procedures.
 Therefore, if $`\mathcal{D}''`$ is small enough, running $`\text{iOFR}_{S}`$ without any RCT methods may be faster.
 The figure below summarises the algorithm in Figure 1 as a flowchart.
-The following section will provide examples from the ‘NonSysId’ package.
+The following section will provide examples from the `NonSysId` package.

 <p>&nbsp;</p>